“The question isn’t who’s going to let me; it’s who’s going to stop me.”

 #7 Women Need to Become More Financially Confident

 Eight out of ten women are uncomfortable discussing money with others.
 Paradoxically, 75% of women want to learn more about money and to invest.
 The confidence gap in women probably accounts for these percentages.
 As women gain more confidence, they will be able to handle their money and finances better.

 A recent UBS study pointed out that 58% of women defer to their husbands when making financial decisions related to investing, including the younger women, ages 20-34 years.

 #8 Women Should Also Be Investors Outside Of Retirement Accounts

 Women should use their earned income to invest in stocks outside their retirement accounts.
 However, studies point out that women favor cash over stocks because of their conservative nature and lack of confidence.
 A Blackrock Investor Pulse Survey shows 72% of women rejected riskier equities versus 59% of men.

-Risk and reward or returns are positively correlated so opting for cash will not generate much in the way of wealth that stocks will over the long term.
+Risk and reward or returns are positively correlated, meaning they move in the same direction.
+Opting for cash will not generate much wealth compared to investing in stocks which will rise over the long term.

 Be More Aggressive In Investment Choices When You Are Young

 Choose to be more aggressive about your investment choices in retirement and taxable accounts.
 Studies show that women tend to be more conservative and less confident about investing than men.

 At age 25, you can afford to take on more risk by investing in faster-growing assets with 75% of your portfolio stocks while holding 25% in bonds.
 Some recommend investing up to 90% of your portfolio or even 100% in stocks based on higher returns.
 As you get older, you should reduce some of your risks to a more balanced portfolio that includes bonds and money markets.